Cultures & Histories of the Human Sciences

 - Emily Martin

-- Professor, New York University, Anthropology [ bio ]
+- MR, New York University, Anthropology [ bio ]

 Emily Martin is Professor of Anthropology at New York University.
 Professor Martin received her PhD in Anthropology from Cornell University in 1971.
 Her major research interests include anthropology of science and medicine, gender, money and other measures of value, the ethnography of work, China and the U.S..
 Before joining the faculty at New York University, Professor Martin held appointments at the University of California, Irvine, Yale University, Johns Hopkins University, and Princeton University.
 She is the author of numerous books including The Woman in the Body: A Cultural Analysis of Reproduction (1987), Flexible Bodies: Tracking Immunity in American Culture from the Days of Polio to the Age of AIDS (1994), and Bipolar Expeditions: Mania and Depression in American Culture (2007).
 Professor Martin was awarded the Faculty Award for teaching and mentoring graduate students by the Graduate Student Council of New York University in 2007.

 - Elizabeth Lunbeck

 - Professor, Vanderbilt University, History [ bio ]